On the basis of mode of formation there are three types of rocks:

 These types of rocks vary in size; some are as much as several hundred kilometers across and thousands of kilometers thick.

-They generally form the core of the major mountains.
+They form the core of the big mountains.

 Sill is the horizontal intrusion of solidified magma between the layers of preexisting rocks.